lucaong/cubdb/HOWTO.md

 :ok = CubDB.put(db, {:articles, 2}, %{title: "Morphogenesis for the uninitiated", text: "..."})
 ```

-We used numeric IDs in our example, but you can use anything you want.
+We used numeric IDs in our example, but you can really use anything you want.

 Getting a specific person or article by ID is trivial: